Adopting a Minor Stepchild

 If you do not know the identity of the stepchild's father, you must obtain a Certificate of Search for paternity from the Office of Vital Records and Statistics and file it with the court.
 To get the report, follow these steps required by the Office of Vital Records and Statistics:

-• Complete the application form for a paternity search and personally deliver it and the date-stamped, certified copy of your petition to the Adoption Specialist with the Office of Vital Records and Statistics.
+- Complete the and personally deliver it and the date-stamped, certified copy of your petition to the Adoption Specialist with the Office of Vital Records and Statistics.
 You will be required to show government-issued picture ID.

 Forms (Some forms do not apply in all cases)